ray-x/lsp_signature.nvim/README.md

   bind = true, -- This is mandatory, otherwise border config won't get registered.
                -- If you want to hook lspsaga or other signature handler, pls set to false doc_lines = 2, -- will show two lines of comment/doc(if there are more than two lines in doc, will be truncated);
-                 -- set to 0 if you do not want any API comments be shown -- This setting only take effect in insert mode, it does not affect signature help in normal -- mode
+                 -- set to 0 if you DO NOT want any API comments be shown -- This setting only take effect in insert mode, it does not affect signature help in normal -- mode

-  floating_window = true, -- show hint in a floating window hint_enable = true, -- virtual hint enable
-  hint_prefix = "🐼 ",  -- Panda for parameter
+  floating_window = true, -- show hint in a floating window, set to false for virtual text only mode hint_enable = true, -- virtual hint enable hint_prefix = "🐼 ",  -- Panda for parameter
   hint_scheme = "String",